-The College Board Accuplacer is designated as the system-endorsed placement instrument for assessment of reading comprehension, written English and mathematics in the implementation of the Minnesota State Board Policy 3.3 Assessment for Course Placement.
+The College Board Accuplacer is designated as the system-endorsed placement instrument for assessment of reading, writing, and mathematics in the implementation of the MN State Board Policy 3.3 Assessment for Course Placement.

 Reading and writing tests

 The NG Reading test comes before the Writing one.
 It has 20 questions and can place students into a level that is sufficient for any reading involved college courses if they meet the cut score.
 The Writing test has 25 questions and can place students into college level English writing or composition courses if they meet the cut score.

 A new student whose native language is not English and who is not fluent in English should take the language proficiency tests.
 For more information, please contact Baorong Li at 651-793-1464 or at Baorong.Li@metrostate.edu.